DrKenReid/global-temperature-analysis/README.md

 2. Clone the repository
 3. Open R or RStudio and set the working directory to the `R/` folder
 4. Run `runner.R`
+5. The script will automatically install any missing packages
-5. Check `data/processed/` for results and the SQL database for exploration data
+6. Check `data/processed/` for results and the SQL database for exploration data

-The script will automatically handle database setup, data download, and processing.
+The script will handle package installation, database setup, data download, and processing automatically.

 ## 🔍 Key Features